ufs-community/land-offline_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

    To determine an appropriate ``account`` field for Level 1 systems that use the Slurm job scheduler, run ``saccount_params``.
 On other systems, running ``groups`` will return a list of projects that the user has permissions for.
 Not all listed projects/groups have an HPC allocation, but those that do are potentially valid account names.

 Users may configure other elements of an experiment in ``parm/templates/template.land_analysis.yaml`` if desired.
 For example, users may wish to alter the ``cycledef.spec`` to indicate a different start cycle, end cycle, and increment.
-The ``template.land_analysis.yaml`` files contain reasonable default values for running a Land DA experiment.
+The ``template.land_analysis.yaml`` file contains reasonable default values for running a Land DA experiment.
 Users who wish to run a more complex experiment may change the values in this file using information from Sections :numref:`%s: Workflow Configuration Parameters <ConfigWorkflow>`, :numref:`%s: I/O for the Noah-MP Model <Model>`, and :numref:`%s: I/O for JEDI DA <DASystem>`.

 .. _GetData: